akravetz/logbook/backend/README.md

 ## Development Notes

 - Never edit `pyproject.toml` directly - use `uv add`/`uv remove`
 - Follow the Repository → Service → Router pattern for new features
 - All database operations must be async
+- **Always use bulk/batch operations** instead of row-by-row operations when working with databases
 - Use the shared exception types for consistent error handling
 - Write tests for all new features